William L. Whalen

 - Height 6' 0", Weight 180 lb.

 Jimmy Whalen was a minor league pitcher who won almost 300 games.
-Whalen, who never came to the majors, played most of his professional career in California.
+Whalen was briefly on a major-league roster, early in the 1906 season with the New York Highlanders, but never appeared in a game.
+He played most of his professional career in California.

 Whalen debuted in 1898, going 7-12 in the California League and Pacific Coast League.
 The next year, he had a 17-22 record in 335 innings in the Cal League.
 With the 1900 Stockton Wasps, he was 17-18 with a 1.80 ERA.
 He moved to the San Francisco Wasps in 1901 and would win at least 29 games the next five years for them.